 Three years ago when we bought this house and renovated the kitchen, Jan designed it for us.
 She has been renovating and designing interiors for over 35 years.

-Jan has impeccable taste in all things fashion including, of course the home and is a wealth of information and can answer just about any question you’ll have about home renovations.
+Jan has impeccable taste in all things fashion including, of course, the home.
+And, she is a wealth of information and can answer just about any question you’ll have about home renovations.
+Keep reading to see her tips for kitchen appliance shopping.

 She’s been working with Mike Langari (below) for years, a very successful cabinet maker on the North Shore who builds kitchens and millwork for every room in your home from West Vancouver all the way, to well, Chilliwack (my house).